Miguel Ibarra: San Diego Loyal

 On May 28, 2021, Ibarra joined USL Championship club San Diego Loyal SC for the 2021 season.
-Ibarra scored his first goal for San Diego on June 29, 2022, the winner in a 1-0 victory over Oakland Roots SC.
+Ibarra scored his first goal for San Diego on June 29, 2021, the winner in a 1–0 victory over Oakland Roots SC.

 Charlotte Independence

 On March 30, 2022, Ibarra signed with USL League One club Charlotte Independence.
-Ibarra scored his first goal for Charlotte on April 16, 2022 in a 2-1 win over Northern Colorado Hailstorm FC.
+Ibarra scored his first goal for Charlotte on April 16, 2022, in a 2–1 win over Northern Colorado Hailstorm FC.

+AV Alta FC

+On December 9, 2024, Ibarra became the first player for USL League One expansion team AV Alta FC in Lancaster, California.
+He signed a two-year contract to play for the team in his hometown.

 International career

 Ibarra was called up to United States national team for an October 2014 friendly against Ecuador, becoming the first American second division player called up to the national team since 2005.
 He earned his first cap against Honduras on October 14, 2014.

 Ibarra received a second call up to the national team for the final two games of the 2014 campaign but did not see playing time in either game.
-His first start came on February 8, 2015 in a USMNT friendly against Panama.
+His first start came on February 8, 2015, in a USMNT friendly against Panama.